akio-tomiya/LatticeQCD.jl/README.md

 # What is supported?

-We support 4 dimensional euclidean spacetime and following things:
+We support 4 dimensional euclidean spacetime.

+- Wizard for making parameters
 - Gauge field
   - Optimized SU(2), SU(3)
   - General SU(N)